nic-starke/neon_samurai/wiki/Features.md

-# Muffin Features
+# Features

-The feature set for Muffin is currently in limbo.
+The feature set for NEON_SAMURAI is currently in limbo.
 This page will be updated in due course.